JeremyBenson11/SQL-Notepad/README.md

+**How To Run SQL Notepad**<br>
+SQL Notepad is written in HTML5 and JS.
+Simply save the code in an HTML document and launch it in your preferred browser.

 **SQL Notepad**<br>
 SQL Notepad came from text game development and working with SQL files over a long period of time.
 Some of these operations that once took hours can now be minutes.